caminerich/Python_SQL_Examples/README.md

 # Python and SQL examples
-A collection of completed coding challenges
+A collection of personally completed technical challenges